mdm-code/manx/README.md

 In order to train the model, have a look at the Jupyter notebook at Google Colab [byT5-simpleT5-eME-lemmatization-train.ipynb](https://colab.research.google.com/drive/1qpd4F8BoHMGzZnSqrGxZe-1YyX9IhVHc?usp=sharing).
-It lets you fine-tune the base model checkpoint right off the bat, but you have to keep in mind that you'll need some compute units available to get a better GPU option.
+It lets you fine-tune the base model checkpoint right off the bat, but you have to keep in mind that you'll need to have some compute units available for a better GPU option.
 The free T4 does not have enough memory to accommodate the model.

-Since the notebook uses SimpleT5, the name of the fine-tuned model is generated given the number of epochs, the loss value of the training set and the test set.
+Since the notebook uses `SimpleT5`, the name of the fine-tuned model is generated given the number of epochs, the loss value of the training set and the test set.
 Make sure you load it with the right name from the Colab local storage to evaluate its precision in terms of how many lemmas are predicted correctly.